GeoCat/geoserver/docs/src/install/linux/index.rst

            sudo yum install unzip

-   * Alternative 2 - Use the standard data directory with recommended service configuration settings, and a selection of example layers.
+   * Alternative 2 - Use the standard data directory with recommended service configuration settings, and a selection of example layers:

      .. code-block:: bash